 Should I draft an endorsement letter from the University or will the Office of Sponsored Programs do that for me?

-The Office of Sponsored Programs (OR) will draft an Endorsement Letter on OR letterhead to accompany your proposal, Letter of Intent, or Pre-Award Revision.
-It is not a problem for the Principal Investigator to draft a secondary letter in support of the proposal or to request that OR include additional information in the OR drafted Endorsement Letter.
-In the case where we are submitting as a Subcontractor through the Letter of Intent process, the Endorsement Letter content will be added to the draft letter sent to OR by the department or attached separately.
-(Note: OR will only sign an Endorsement Letter on OR letterhead.
-Non-OR letterhead letters can be referenced in the OR Endorsement Letter.)
+The Office of Sponsored Programs will draft an Endorsement Letter on OSP letterhead to accompany your proposal, Letter of Intent, or Pre-Award Revision.
+If desired, the Principal Investigator may draft a secondary letter in support of the proposal or request that OSP include specific additional information in the Endorsement Letter.